Paris Jardin Catherine Laboure Garden

-There are many different parks and gardens in Paris you can visit, and often these are tucked out of the way or very little known, yet just like the Jardin Catherine Laboure, these are an ideal place to relax in nice weather and often have a historical background behind them.
+There are many different parks and Paris gardens you can visit, and often these are tucked out of the way or very little known, yet just like the Jardin Catherine Laboure garden, these are an ideal place to relax in nice weather and often have a historical background behind them.

 This was originally a kitchen garden and orchard of the convent that dates from 1633 and even today the convent windows still overlook the garden that has its path formed in a shape of a cross.